How to start an internet radio station(Full Guide)

 "…Not at all."

-An internet radio station —also called a web radio or online radio— broadcasts audio programmes via the internet.
+Simply put, an internet radio station —also called a web radio or online radio— broadcasts audio programmes via the internet.

-Do I need technical expertise or prior radio experience?
+What about technical expertise or prior radio experience?

 "Nothing that I can't teach you in this guide."